polypheny/Website/documentation/Sources/CSV.md

 The adapter can either be deployed using the Polypheny-UI (Adapters -> Sources) or using the following SQL statement:

 {% highlight sql %}
-ALTER ADAPTERS ADD uniqueName using 'org.polypheny.db.adapter.csv.CsvSource' with '{directory:"csvFolder",maxStringLength:"255"}'
+ALTER ADAPTERS ADD uniqueName USING 'org.polypheny.db.adapter.csv.CsvSource' WITH '{directory:"csvFolder",maxStringLength:"255"}'
 {% endhighlight %}

 Please make sure to adjust `csvFolder` and the `maxStringLength` according to your needs.